|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 A seminar programme for first-year Graduate Students which has been jointly established by the MRC Cognition and Brain Sciences Unit and the Departments of Psychology and Psychiatry.
 This consists of a weekly series of theoretical seminars presented by senior researchers and is held during Michaelmas and Lent Terms.
 Please note – this is a teaching course exclusively for first-year grad students from the CBU and the Depts. of Psychology & Psychiatry.
 If you are not in these groups but would like to attend please contact the organiser.

-Matthew Davis, MRC Cognition and Brain Sciences Unit.
+Taylor Schmitz (MRC Cognition and Brain Sciences Unit).